erlandrivero/MindForUPublic/DevPlanDocs/mermaid-database-schema.md

 # Database Schema Diagram

-This diagram visualizes the database schema for the FeNAgO platform, showing the collections and their relationships.
+This diagram visualizes the database schema for the MindForU platform, showing the collections and their relationships.

 ```mermaid
 erDiagram